iremreform/EE-Dashboard/README.md

 ## Backend setup

 Supabase is configured for the current staging project.
-The initial schema and seed data were applied in the Supabase dashboard on June 27, 2026, then the one-time SQL files were removed from the repo.
+The initial schema and seed data were applied in the Supabase dashboard on June 27, 2026.
+A seed-free, security-hardened baseline is now versioned at `supabase/migrations/20260716090000_portal_baseline.sql`; see `supabase/README.md` before applying it to an existing project.

 Current backend state: